MatthijsBrem/wheelchair-design-platform/README.md

     # How much time (in seconds) to leave between the collection of each class
     DELAY_BETWEEN_POSTURE = 10

-When the code runs it asks you to sit in each posture until it has gather the amount of samples you want and then it goes to the next posture.
-This needs to run on the raspberry pi which is connected to the Arduino because it read the sensors from the arduino.
+When the code runs it asks you to sit in each posture until it has gathered the amount of samples you want and then it goes to the next posture.
+This needs to run on the raspberry pi which is connected to the Arduino because it reads the sensors from the Arduino.
 ### classification
-The second file uses the libraries Sk-learn and Pands which can by installed by typing the following command in the command line on the raspberry pi.
+The second file uses the libraries Sk-learn and Pands which can by installed by typing the following command in the command line on the Raspberry Pi.

     pip install -U scikit-learn
     pip install pandas

-If that does not work which was our case you can also try:
+If that does not work which was our case, you can also try:

     sudo apt-get install python3-sklearn
     sudo apt-get install python3-pandas

 Having installed the libraries the python code needs to know where to look on the server.
-This is done by giving it the start and end time in Unix time stamp in your local time and giving it the same label and data that was given to it in the previous file.
+This is done by giving it the start and end time of when you gathered data in Unix time stamp in your local time and giving it the same label and data that was given to it in the previous file.

     START_TS = 1554468600000
     END_TS = 1554468600000 + 780000